 Getting More Personal: Chatbots, Wearables, Diagnoses and Predictive Care

-The personal approach is everything in today’s healthcare.
-It is not only applicable in doctor-patient communication (we’ll talk of this later) but also long before these interactions occur.
+The personal approach is everything in today’s mHealth app development.
+It is not only applicable in doctor-patient communication but also long before these interactions occur.

-There is such a digital tool called Buoy that allows potential patients to put their symptoms into the programm and receive a personalized analytics and care recommendation in real-time mode.
+There is a digital tool called Buoy that allows potential patients to put their symptoms into the program and receive personalized analytics and care recommendations in real-time mode.

-Buoy uses AI algorithms to analyze and calculate the inputted data and draw the conclusions about the customer should proceed upon it.
+Buoy uses AI algorithms to analyze and calculate the inputted data and draw conclusions about how the customer should proceed with it.

 There is a strong opinion about whether AI is a good fit for patient care, and WSJ tech columnist Christopher Mims gives some decent tenets that it is.